 Waiting Room (2021- 2022)

-Waiting Room is a process-oriented artistic research project investigating the notion of Otherness through the following topics: capitalism, feminism, and ecology.
-The objective of the project Waiting Room is to foster the links between art and culture, economy and democracy through the process of making a performance.
-It aims at democratization, empowering individuals and minorities through research and production in the connection between performance and new technologies.
+Waiting Room is an artistic research project that delves into the concept of Otherness through exploring topics such as capitalism, feminism, and ecology.
+The project aims to create a connection between art and culture, economy, and democracy by producing a performance that empowers individuals and minorities through the use of new technologies.

 A model of encountering

-Waiting Room is a model of encounters between human beings and constructed environment.
-It is research into the conceived environment in relation to the shared movement practice.
-It is an experimental zone set up in an urban space waiting for absurdity to occur.
-It offers a physical and conceptual infrastructure, a transitory space for equal encounters between sound, image, movements, humans, and sensoria.
-At the same time, Waiting Room opens up a performative space for the companions and guests to be in conversation with each other.
-Waiting Room is not a definite statement, but a collective manifestation of thoughts with the intention to inspire one and another to reimage a different constellation of the current environment.
+At its core, Waiting Room is a model that encourages encounters between people and their environment.
+By examining the environment in relation to shared movement practices, Waiting Room creates a space for equal encounters between sound, image, movements, humans, and sensoria.
+Through this process, Waiting Room facilitates a performative space for conversations between companions and guests.
+It is not a definitive statement, but rather a collective manifestation of thoughts that inspires one another to reimagine a different constellation of the current environment.

 Play --> Documenting --> Performing --> Designing

 The knowledge exchange happens between the artists and the public.
 By opening up the research process, Waiting Room allows strange encounters to happen - an idea, a critic, an action, an image, a movement, a suggestion that may change the course of the project.

 The project's method includes playing, documenting, performing, and designing to arrive collectively at alternative narratives.

 The outcome of the research includes a written journal documenting methods and outcomes of the research, as well as a sketch of thre mini performances.
 These performances deal with the theme of Otherness through mixed-media symbolism, exploring somatic movements in relation to technology, situated environment, and human conditions.